-Check whether measures taken for managing the download process are appropriate.
+Check whether measures taken for managing the download process are correctly implemented.

-Risk Class B Risk Class C Risk Class D D2: Authentication of tran Mon Glade B Means shall be employed to guarantee that the transmitted software is authentic.
-Specifying Notes: software is installed, it shall be e checked that: a.
-The software is author on which it shall be installed s to the measuring instrument t shall be considered as failur e of transmission and treated as laid down in D1.
-3. Concerning algorithms and minimum key lengths, the requirements or recommendation tions of the national and international insti- tutions responsible for data security have to be taken into consideration.
-Required Documentation: scribe how the checks mention oned in the specifying notes are carried out.
-Validation Guidance: Checks based on documen Check that the described d checks are appropriate Functional checks: Check that installation of Check that installation of not authentic or not to the instrument belonging software is inhibited.
-Example of an Acceptable 1.
-Authenticity: For integrity reasons (see D3) an electronic signature is generated over the software part to be downloaded.
+D: 1 01 D D: 1 01 D: 1 01 D Risk Class B Risk Class C Risk Class D D2: Authentication of tran . m i++ ad aaftware is authoritie Means shall be employed to guarantee that the transmitted software is authentic.
+Specifying Notes: 1.
+Before the transmitted s software is installed it sha all he checked that: a.
+The software is author an 60 , one orea that. on which it shall be installed.
+A negative check result D1. t shall be considered as fa failur re of transmission and treated as laid down in וט.
+(3. Concerning algorithms and minimum key lengths, the requirements or recommenda- tions of the national and international insti- tutions responsible for data security have to be taken into consideration.
+Required Documentation: - entic oned in the specifying notes are carried out.
+Validation Guidance: 1 7 9 Checks based on documentation: Check that the described checks are appropriate Functional checks: Check that installation of not authentic or not to the instrument belonging software is inhibited.
+Example of an Acceptable Solution: elect ronic signature is generated over the software part to be downloaded.
 Authenticity is guaranteed if a key stored in the legally relevant software of the instrument confirms that the signature originates from the authorised body.
 Signature matching is done automatically.
 The key can only be exchanged by breaking a seal.
-2. Correct type of measur ring instrument • Checking the instrument type requires automatically matching an identification of instrument type that is stored in the legally relevant software part of the instrument with a compatibility list attached to the software.
-Software.
+2. Correct type of measuring instrument Checking the instrument type requires automatically matching an identification of instrument type that levant software part of the e ins trument with a compatibility list attached to the software.
+1